wangby511/Leetcode-Summary/binary-search.md

 Find the kth smallest number in a matrix where each of the rows and columns is sorted in ascending order.

-Use binary search method: given a number, find the index postion of its order in the matrix.
+Use binary search method: given a number, find the index position of its order in the matrix.

 ```
 class Solution {